 The other big trend among these landing pages is their click-through nature.
 Instead of asking users to buy right away, the goal is to get users to click through to a more relevant page and complete a less demanding conversion goal.
 This is designed to increase conversion rates and allow these eCommerce brands to nurture leads along the buying process with targeted messages via remarketing and other channels.

 We have an awesome team of designers in-house who can create stunning landing pages to wow and convert your website visitors.
-You can find out more about our landing page services here, or if you’d prefer to chat, just give us a call on 02392 830281.
+Find out more about our landing page services or if you’d like to speak to one of our specialists, contact us on 02392 830281 or submit your details here.

 Andy is a PPC specialist at Vertical Leap and has worked in marketing since 2012.
 He manages PPC projects from strategy through to implementation and management, using multiple platforms including Google Ads, Bing Ads, YouTube, Twitter, Gmail, Facebook/Instagram, LinkedIn and Amazon Ads.